rodriguezrps/recruitment-be-j1/README.md

 ## Tasks

-1. Currently the **create account API** executes synchronously.
+1. Currently the **create bank account API** executes synchronously.
 By using the available implementation and minimum effort, convert this into an asynchronous call.

     ETC: 15 mins.